jdplab/tautulli-history-exporter/README.md

 ## 📄 License

-MIT License - use it however you want!
+GNU General Public License v3.0 - This project is free and open source software.
+You can use, modify, and distribute it under the terms of the GPL v3.
 Just remember to follow Tautulli's terms of service and your local privacy laws.

 ## 🙏 Thanks